drewwalton19216801/cube3d/README.md

 * Inspired by basic 3D rendering techniques.
 * Special thanks to the Rust community for their excellent resources.
 * Claude 3.5 Sonnet for the initial implementations.
-* GPT o1-preview for further improvements.
+* GPT o1-preview for further improvements
+* Cursor for further improvements and performance optimizations.